Many people on the internet want to sell you the idea that there’s a magic formula for how to get rich quick.

 Your goal is to optimize for value and business acumen, which in turns leads to making a lot of money.
 Let’s start with how to increase the value you provide.

-Increasing your earning potential starts with increasing the value you provide, which, as Paul Graham put it, means doing something people want.
+Increasing your earning potential starts with increasing the value you provide.
+As Paul Graham put it in the quote from earlier, that means doing something people want.

 It’s difficult to earn a lot of money when you’re providing value only to one person (such as an employer).
 The problem is that the value you provide is typically limited to the amount of time you have available.